June 9, 2020 | Article | 5 min Newsroom

 The branch transaction is subject to approval by federal and state bank regulators and to customary closing conditions, and is expected to be completed in the fourth quarter of 2020.

 Mr. Callahan concluded, “We are increasing our presence and adding scale in Phoenix with a solid and experienced team dedicated to client success.
 We extend a warm welcome to Johnson Bank’s Arizona customers and employees to our organization.”

-Arizona Bank & Trust, a wholly-owned subsidiary of Heartland, is a full-service commercial bank with assets of more than $866 million.
-Arizona Bank & Trust operates six banking centers across the vibrant Phoenix market.
+Arizona Bank & Trust, a division of HTLF Bank, a wholly-owned subsidiary of Heartland, is a full-service commercial bank with assets of more than $866 million.
+Arizona Bank & Trust, a division of HTLF Bank operates six banking centers across the vibrant Phoenix market.
 AB&T blends the intimacy and responsiveness of a community bank with the resources of a large financial services company.
 For more information, visit www.arizbank.com.
 AB&T is a member of the FDIC and an Equal Housing Lender.